A Ninja's Dance

 Just like that…

-This knocked her book to the ground with a loud, resounding thump.
+This tiny movement, the smallest of shuffles, knocked her book to the ground with a loud, resounding thump.

 All action at the van stopped, and three very angry sets of eyes began scanning the park in long, hard sweeps.
 Judith stayed perfectly still, praying they wouldn't care.
 Desperately hoping against all hopes they wouldn't come looking for the cause of the sound.

 Her prayers weren't answered.
 The leader of the three growled more instructions to the two others and began walking through the park, eyes darting around at every hint of movement.

 Judith waited, paralysed as he edged closer and closer to her position, his gun drawn and held at the ready.
 For almost a minute there was silence, broken only by the hum of the city far away and the crunch of dead grass and lingering fallen leaves.

 Then the muzzle of the gun came into view from around the hedges.

 Judith saw it, saw what it was, and without thinking it through she ran.